Process Tracing - SIMM56

-Process tracing is a research method which is increasingly used in the social sciences and in policy evaluation.
 Process tracing is about unpacking a causal process in a case and tracing how it worked empirically, which enables strong within case inferences about causal processes.

 The course situates process tracing in the methodological field, relating it to other small-N analysis as well as large-N analysis.
 It provides an understanding of the ontological and epistemological underpinnings of the method.